About Sisson Kayaks

 In 1989 we developed the worlds first double sea kayak with a centre hold, allowing out-of-synch paddling, the Southern Light.
 We sold hundreds of these super safe kayaks to the rapidly developing kayak hire industry.

 In early 1990 we introduced the Evolution Classic, the world’s first ‘long’ racing kayak.
 The ‘Evo’ -Classic would have to remain the most successful design in multisport.
 Keith Murray used a Classic to set his 1994 10 hours 34 minutes Speights Coast to Coast record – Keith’s record is still unbroken.
-Arguably the Evolution Classic is the fastest Multisport Racing Kayak – whilst Keith’s record remains unbeaten.
+Arguably the Evolution Classic is the fastest Multisport Racing Kayak – whilst Keith’s record remains unbeaten as at 2010.

 In 1992 we developed the Evolution Edge which is still in 2010 used by highly competitive athletes to win so many multisport races.
 For years Peter O’Sullivan has been running his race on the Rangeitiki River.
 He starts his race from the bank – enters his Evolution Edge – passes the field – and welcomes the eighty plus racers past his finish line.